futureag/mvp/README.md

 The MVP (Minimal Viable Product) is a simplified version of the MIT OpenAg Food Computer.

-##Changes

-  - Persistent variables are now in Python files (env.py and variable.py).
-Shelf has gone away.
-  - Cron is loaded from a file, no longer needing to be edited.
-  - smbus2 has been substituted for smbus.
-This version gives more precision to the si7021 sensor readings.

 ## Architecture:
 The MVP brain is mostly python scripts involed using cron as the scheduler.
 Python and cron are built into the Raspbian OS, and the Raspberry library to manipulate GPIO pins is already loaded.